-GEDA-561 Leadership Collaboration
+GEDA-561 Leadership Collaboration (3)

 School success is most likely to occur when there is a commitment by all stakeholders to standards of excellence and the focus is on success for all students.
-Continuing the studies begun in GEDA 560, this course will focus on the application of motivational theory in building shared commitment and ownership to
+Continuing the studies begun in GEDA 560, this course will focus on the application of motivational theory in building shared commitment and ownership to achieve the school's and district's vision and enhance learning for all students.
+This course provides candidates with a theoretical understanding of educational politics, governance, financing, and regulation with internal and external constituencies.
+Candidates will acquire the knowledge, skills, and dispositions needed to serve as the chief executive officer of a school district and instructional leader of a school.
+The use of various information technologies to support collaboration will also be explored.

-Restrictions: Including: -Major: Bldg & District Edu Leadership, School Leadership
+Restrictions: Including: -Major: Bldg and Dist Educ Leadership, School Leadership

-GEDA-562 Internship I
+GEDA-562 Internship I (2)